suhasmaddali/MNIST-classification-/README.md

 The main aim of the project was to reduce the categorical cross entropy loss.
 Feel free to take a look at the repository where the various convoluted neural network implementations are performed.
 Thanks.

+## 💻 Training with NVIDIA's RTX 2080 graphics card for Computer Vision Tasks

+1. GPU-accelerated deep learning frameworks offer flexibility to design and train deep neural networks.
+2. With cuDNN and Nvidia's graphics drivers, I was able to train the models really quickly by using GPU cores rather than the CPU cores.
+3. This led to a significant increase in the speed of training and developing convolutional neural networks (CNNs).
+4.

 ## 👉 Directions to download the repository and run the notebook

 This is for the Washington Bike Demand Prediction repository.
 But the same steps could be followed for this repository.